-- Pour in orange juice until flute is mostly full, save for about ½" at the top of your flute.
+Then you’ll pour in orange juice until your flute is mostly full, stopping to save room for the grenadine.
+There should be about 1/2″ or a little less at the top of your flute.

 [Recipe + art direction by Cyd Converse | Photos by Alice G. Patterson.]